Annalouu/an-engineswap/README.md

 # Install
 - Installation:
-- Drag an-stancer to your resource folder and start at server.cfg
+- Drag an-engine to your resource folder and start at server.cfg
 - Import engine.sql
 - ensure an-engine (After Qb-core)